networkservicemesh/site/content/docs/concepts/enterprise_users.md

 How do workloads communicate independently of where they are running?

-It's not just a problem of cluster to cluster communication.
+It's not just a problem of a cluster to cluster communication.
 In the diagram below:

 - The {{<backgroundcolor "#FF9999" >}}Red{{< /backgroundcolor >}} Pods need to communicate with each other
 - The {{<backgroundcolor "#CCFF99" >}}Green{{< /backgroundcolor >}} Pods need to communicate with each other